TL;DR Tesla's monthly payments underestimate its resale value so you should buy not lease

 Option 2 - Financing

-The option for financing from Tesla is from is for a fixed 2.49% and for 48,60, or 72 months.
+The option for financing from Tesla is at a fixed 2.49% and for 48,60, or 72 months.
 The Tesla calculator assumes that the value of the Model Y at the end will be 0, as the loan is paid off.
 An easy way to check this in Excel is with the formula below:

 =FV(2.49%/12,48,1122,-51190); which calculates the future value of the loan.
 The details are: